FudaWiki/fudawiki-files/hanafuda/games/sanuki-mekuri.md

 > Note that the Bridge card is also worth it's month value: 5 points.
 However, since all Normal Animals are worth 5 points, the Bridge card is considered a Normal Animal card.
 {.is-warning}

-> Since the scoring is cumulative, the par score is not used in this game.
-{.is-warning}

 # Gameplay
 The setup and gameplay are the same as Bakappana; In each round, players play until their hands run out of cards.

 # Scoring
-Scoring in this game is **cumulative**.
+> The method of scoring has not been attested in the original rules.
+Pick which method you find easier.
+{.is-warning}

+## Cumulative method
-After each round, players count their captured card points, then they check each player's total score in the game.
+After each round, players count their captured card points and write them down on a piece of paper.
+Then they check each player's total score (the sum of scores obtained in all rounds played up to that point).

-The difference between the players' total scores are checked. **If the difference reaches 40 points or higher, the game ends, and the player with the higher score wins the game.**
+**If the difference between the players' total scores reaches 40 points or higher, the game ends, and the player with the higher score wins the game.**

 If the difference is less than 40 points, another round is played.
-The player with more points obtained in a round becomes the dealer for the next round.
+The player with more points obtained in the current round becomes the dealer for the next round.

+## Zero-sum Method
+Before play starts, each player should have **40 chips** (worth 1 point each).

+After each round players count their captured card points, then they check their score difference.

+The player with lower score pays chips equal to the score difference to the other player.

+Play continues until one of the players run out of chips. **The player who has all the chips is the winner of the game.**

 # Bibliography
 - Kusaba, Jun.
 “In Search of Old Hanafuda Games.”
 Jun Kusaba's Game Research Site, Jan.-Feb.
 1995, https://sites.google.com/a/banjoyugi.net/kusabazyun/Home/reproductioned/history/kohanafuda.